First Sumerian Revolt – People Oppose The Harsh Akkadian Empire

 Why Did The Rebels Have To Give Up Their Fight?

-Not much is known from this historical and very turbulent period.
+Not much is known about this historical and very turbulent period.
 However, it is known that cities like Lagash, Kazallu, Ur, Adab, Zabala, Kidingira, and Umma had a well-organized resistance against the rule of the Akkadians in Mesopotamia.

 In the end, wealthy and influential Sumerians had to accept the rule of Akkadian governors.
 Rimush confronted extensive opposition from the Sumerian cities, and according to his inscriptions, he had to repress widespread revolts in the Sumerian cities at the beginning of his reign.